JElmore/typewriter/README.md

 TypeWriter is using [Gulp](https://github.com/gulpjs/gulp) to compile [Sass](http://sass-lang.com/).
 This improves the development flow, and makes it much faster.

-First make sure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed, then run the the following commands in the theme root directory to install npm dependencies.
+First make sure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed, then run the following commands in the theme root directory to install npm dependencies.

 ```bash
 npm install